amd/aocl-data-analytics/doc/options/all_table.rst

 .. csv-table:: :strong:`Table of options for decision trees.`
    :escape: ~
    :header: "Option name", "Type", "Default", "Description", "Constraints"

-   "minimum split improvement", "real", ":math:`r=0.03`", "Minimum score improvement needed to consider a split from the parent node.", ":math:`0 \le r`"
-   "minimum split score", "real", ":math:`r=0.03`", "Minimum score needed for a node to be considered for splitting.", ":math:`0 \le r \le 1`"
    "print timings", "string", ":math:`s=` `no`", "Print the timings of different parts of the fitting process.", ":math:`s=` `no`, or `yes`."
+   "storage order", "string", ":math:`s=` `column-major`", "Whether data is supplied and returned in row- or column-major order.", ":math:`s=` `c`, `column-major`, `f`, `fortran`, or `row-major`."
+   "sorting method", "string", ":math:`s=` `boost`", "Select sorting method to use.", ":math:`s=` `boost`, or `stl`."
+   "feature threshold", "real", ":math:`r=1e-06`", "Minimum difference in feature value required for splitting.", ":math:`0 \le r`"
+   "tree building order", "string", ":math:`s=` `depth first`", "Select in which order to explore the nodes.", ":math:`s=` `breadth first`, or `depth first`."
+   "node minimum samples", "integer", ":math:`i=2`", "The minimum number of samples required to split an internal node.", ":math:`2 \le i`"
+   "predict probabilities", "integer", ":math:`i=1`", "evaluate class probabilities (in addition to class predictions).Needs to be 1 if calls to predict_proba or predict_log_probaare made after fit.", ":math:`0 \le i \le 1`"
+   "scoring function", "string", ":math:`s=` `gini`", "Select scoring function to use.", ":math:`s=` `cross-entropy`, `entropy`, `gini`, `misclass`, `misclassification`, or `misclassification-error`."
-   "seed", "integer", ":math:`i=-1`", "Set the random seed for the random number generator.
+   "maximum depth", "integer", ":math:`i=29`", "Set the maximum depth of trees.", ":math:`0 \le i \le 61`" "seed", "integer", ":math:`i=-1`", "Set the random seed for the random number generator.
 If the value is -1, a random seed is automatically generated.
 In this case the resulting classification will create non-reproducible results.", ":math:`-1 \le i`"
-   "maximum depth", "integer", ":math:`i=29`", "Set the maximum depth of trees.", ":math:`0 \le i \le 29`" "predict probabilities", "integer", ":math:`i=1`", "evaluate class probabilities (in addition to class predictions).Needs to be 1 if calls to predict_proba or predict_log_probaare made after fit.", ":math:`0 \le i \le 1`"
-   "node minimum samples", "integer", ":math:`i=2`", "The minimum number of samples required to split an internal node.", ":math:`2 \le i`"
-   "scoring function", "string", ":math:`s=` `gini`", "Select scoring function to use.", ":math:`s=` `cross-entropy`, `entropy`, `gini`, `misclass`, `misclassification`, or `misclassification-error`."
-   "tree building order", "string", ":math:`s=` `depth first`", "Select in which order to explore the nodes.", ":math:`s=` `breadth first`, or `depth first`."
-   "feature threshold", "real", ":math:`r=1e-06`", "Minimum difference in feature value required for splitting.", ":math:`0 \le r`"
-   "check data", "string", ":math:`s=` `no`", "Check input data for NaNs prior to performing computation.", ":math:`s=` `no`, or `yes`."
    "maximum features", "integer", ":math:`i=0`", "Set the number of features to consider when splitting a node.
 0 means take all the features.", ":math:`0 \le i`"
-   "storage order", "string", ":math:`s=` `column-major`", "Whether data is supplied and returned in row- or column-major order.", ":math:`s=` `c`, `column-major`, `f`, `fortran`, or `row-major`."
+   "minimum split score", "real", ":math:`r=0.03`", "Minimum score needed for a node to be considered for splitting.", ":math:`0 \le r \le 1`"
+   "check data", "string", ":math:`s=` `no`", "Check input data for NaNs prior to performing computation.", ":math:`s=` `no`, or `yes`."
+   "minimum split improvement", "real", ":math:`r=0.03`", "Minimum score improvement needed to consider a split from the parent node.", ":math:`0 \le r`"

 .. _opts_decisionforests: